kennethdsheridan/selfmade-techie/README.md

 4. **JavaScript Developer**: The average salary for a JavaScript Developer in the United States is approximately $110,156 per year.

-- [Frontend Development with Nana](https://www.youtube.com/watch?v=t8pPdKYpowI&pp=ygURbGVhcm4gcHl0aG9uIG5hbmE%3D): This comprehensive course by Nana Janashia provides a detailed introduction to frontend development, covering everything from setting up a local development environment to learning core concepts and syntax.
+- [Frontend Development - Frontend Masters](https://frontendmasters.com/): This comprehensive frontend development course for beginners guides you through key concepts and techniques to write performant, idiomatic HTML, CSS, and JavaScript code.
-- [What is UI/UX Design? (with Nana)](https://www.youtube.com/watch?v=4frLlFtFybY): Nana Janashia's content is well-regarded for its comprehensive and practical approach to teaching complex technical concepts.
+- [Python Development with Nana](https://www.youtube.com/watch?v=t8pPdKYpowI&pp=ygURbGVhcm4gcHl0aG9uIG5hbmE%3D): This comprehensive course by Nana Janashia provides a detailed introduction to frontend development, covering everything from setting up a local development environment to learning core concepts and syntax.
-- [Frontend Development – HTML, CSS, JavaScript Course with Bonus Projects](https://youtube.com/watch?v=un6ZyFkqFKo): This comprehensive frontend development course for beginners guides you through key concepts and techniques to write performant, idiomatic HTML, CSS, and JavaScript code.
+- [ChatGPT Design with Nana](https://www.youtube.com/watch?v=4frLlFtFybY): Nana Janashia's content is well-regarded for its comprehensive and practical approach to teaching complex technical concepts.
 - [Learn Frontend Development by Building 11 Projects – Full Course](https://youtube.com/watch?v=jFfo23yIWac): This course takes your frontend development skills to the next level by teaching you how to build 10 projects using HTML, CSS, and JavaScript.
 - [Golang Tutorial for Beginners | Full Course](https://youtube.com/watch?v=YS4e4q9oBaU): This full course provides a detailed overview of frontend development, covering everything from setting up a local development environment to learning core concepts and syntax.